Paul Neagu

 Generative Codes

-Immediately following this phase, encouraged by his contact with the international art scene, Paul Neagu formulated the Tactile Art Manifesto, in which he advocated for the reactivation of all the senses in the perception of the surrounding world and of “artistic products.”
-This direction generated “the idea of the concrete, tangible, manipulable, tactile, portable object, perhaps agreeable or […] unsettling, yet as necessary as daily bread and as the love of every breath.”
+From the very beginning of his trajectory, Neagu devised objects intended to interact with their environment, placing them in public spaces in Bucharest or staging demonstrations that resorted to the gestural repertoire of a magic show.
+When included in performative sequences, these “boxes” are opened to reveal their interior compartments, consisting in reticular structures, enigmatic objects, and kaleidoscopic arrangements.
+Immediately succeeding this phase, encouraged by his contact with the international art scene, Paul Neagu composed the Palpable Art Manifesto, in which he advocated for the reactivation of all the senses in the perception of the surrounding world, and of “artistic products.”
+This direction in his work generated “the idea of the concrete, palpable object one can handle, tactile, portable, agreeable perhaps, or idiotically clumsy, but necessary as the everyday bread, as the love for each moment when one breathes”

-The series of cellular drawings deepens this dialectic of union and separation, highlighting the idea of totality, most vividly represented through numerous diagrams that present the human body as a unified whole.
-The fragmentation and reconstitution of this whole are further explored in Neagu’s most intense experimental phase, through the invention of the Generative Art Group, a fictive collective of artists, each with their own personality and mode of operation, engaged in various performative scenarios—individual or collective—exploring strategies of defamiliarization, anamorphic distortions, and metamorphoses.
+Overcoming the subject–object dichotomy is a concern further pursued through actions such as Cake Man, a happening organized shortly after Neagu’s relocation to London, in which the part–whole relationship is explored through the symbolic decomposition and re-composition of the human body, conceived as an aggregation of “cells.”
+Within this collective action, the cells—made of waffles, baked and assembled on site—are ritually consumed by the participants present at the event.
+The series of cellular drawings expands the inquiry into the dialectic of union and separation, highlighting the idea of totality, most vividly represented through numerous diagrams that present the human body as a unified whole.
+The fragmentation and reconstitution of this whole is further explored in Neagu’s most intense experimental phase, through the invention of the Generative Art Group, a fictive collective of artists, each with his own personality and mode of operation, engaged in various performative scenarios—individual or collective—exploring strategies of estrangement, anamorphic distortions, and metamorphoses.

-This entity represents the nodal point from which Neagu’s other sculptural projects develop, translated remarkably into both two- and three-dimensional formulas.
-The Nine Catalytic Stations are each endowed with their own dynamic vectors, distinct force relations, varied materialities, and carefully balanced alternations between solid and void.
-According to Neagu, they behave like living organisms, dancing or interacting like an orchestra.
-As he once remarked, himself surprised by the subtly articulated spaces generated through their interrelation, these sculptures “began to speak on their own and to emit a music, an energy that even I, their ‘creator,’ had not anticipated.”
+This investigation of the relationship between fragmentation and unification, accompanied by the sporadic intrusion of what is perceived as esoteric “events”, is followed by an interest in the vocabulary of sculpture, inaugurated through Neagu’s major invention: the Hyphen signifying union and separation.
+The Hyphen, a tripod supporting a rectangular surface, incorporates within its formal structure the dynamism of the human body in its leap toward the transcendent.
+This entity represents the nodal point from which Neagu’s other sculptural projects develop, be it in two-or three-dimensional forms.
+The Nine Catalytic Stations are each endowed with their own dynamic vectors, distinct balances of forces, various materialities, and carefully calibrated alternations between solid and void.
+According to Neagu, they behave like living organisms, dancing or interacting, like an orchestra.
+As he once remarked, when gauging the subtly articulated spaces generated through their interrelation, these sculptures “started to speak on their own and to emanate a music, an energy unsuspected even by me, their “creator.”

 Paul Neagu